 As an cannabis educator who writes about edibles, I hear so many stories about people getting feel-like-I'm-gonna-die high from one pot brownie.

-While a solid dose of cannabinoids is what some people need in order to alleviate their symptoms enough to feel good or as a doctor recommendation, many people have found better results using cannabis if they use much less than they think they need to.
+While a solid dose of cannabinoids is what some people need in order to alleviate their symptoms enough to feel good or as a doctor recommendation, many people have found better results using cannabis using much less than they think they need to.

-Micro-dosing is both an art and an unstudied science.
-Its the best way I’ve found to manage pain in the long term and stay clearheaded, but figuring out your perfect micro-dose takes patience and experimentation.
+Micro-dosing is both an art and an understudied science.
+It's the best way I've found to manage pain in the long term and stay clearheaded without getting anxious, but figuring out your perfect micro-dose takes patience and experimentation.

-I love making low-dose edibles so I can eat enough infused food to feel full and satisfied without feeling like I could have a meaningful conversation with a dolphin.
+I love making low-dose edibles so I can eat enough infused food to feel satisfied without feeling like I could have a meaningful conversation with a dolphin.